 | Particle D90 | ≤80 µm | ISO 13320 | Surface roughness; filter plugging risk |

-Figures below assume L12HSA hydroxyl value 155–158 mg KOH/g, standard kettle cook.
-Verify by laboratory grease-making before production scale-up.
+Figures below assume an L12HSA hydroxyl value of 155–158 mg KOH/g and a standard kettle cook, so verification by laboratory grease-making is required before scaling up to production.

 | NLGI Grade | Penetration (0.1 mm) | Mineral Oil Loading | PAO Loading | Typical Use |